Annie Moore (immigrant)

 Anna "Annie" Moore (April 24, 1874 – December 6, 1924) was an Irish émigré who was the first immigrant to the United States to pass through federal immigrant inspection at the Ellis Island station in New York Harbor.
-Bronze statues of Moore, created by Irish sculptor Jeanne Rynhart, are located at Cobh in Ireland (Moore's point of departure) and Ellis Island (point of arrival).
+Bronze statues of Moore, created by Irish sculptor Jeanne Rynhart, are located at Cobh in Ireland and Ellis Island.

 Immigration

-Moore arrived from County Cork, Ireland aboard the Guion Line steamship Nevada in 1892.
+Moore arrived at Ellis Island from County Cork, Ireland, aboard the Guion Line steamship Nevada on January 1, 1892.
 Her brothers, Anthony and Philip, who journeyed with her, had just turned 15 and 12, respectively.
 As the first person to pass inspection at the newly opened facility, she was presented with an American $10 gold piece from an American official.

 Family

 Moore's parents, Matthew and Julia, had come to the United States in 1888 and were living at 32 Monroe Street in Manhattan.
-Annie married a son of German Catholic immigrants, Joseph Augustus Schayer (1876–1960), a salesman at Manhattan's Fulton Fish Market, with whom she had about eleven children.
-She died of heart failure on December 6, 1924 at age 50 and is buried in Calvary Cemetery, Queens.
+Annie married a son of German Catholic immigrants, Joseph Augustus Schayer (1876–1960), a salesman at Manhattan's Fulton Fish Market.
+She died of heart failure on December 6, 1924, at age 50 and is buried in Calvary Cemetery, Queens.
 Her previously unmarked grave was identified in August 2006.
 On October 11, 2008, a dedication ceremony was held at Calvary which celebrated the unveiling of a marker for her grave, a Celtic Cross made of Irish Blue Limestone.
 She had 11 children of whom five survived to adulthood, and three of them had children.
 The rest all died before the age of three.